DOMIAXEGDE/clix5/README.md

+> A file-backed C++23 programming engine with REPL, cross-references, and a pluggable code execution pipeline — built for composing entire systems of codebases.

+> clix5 — A programmable fabric where codebases speak, evolve, and compose into living systems.

 # CLI Scripted Kernel — Extreme C++23 File-Backed Workflow

 A fast, minimal, **file-backed** C++23 CLI for structured “banks” of registers/addresses, with a **pluggable code-plugin system**.
 Everything flows through plain **`.txt`** and **`.json`** files so you can version, diff, test, and automate without opaque binaries.